VerdesEric/personal-website/README.md

-# personal-website
+# Personal-website
-Personal website repository
+This repository serves as the personal website of Eric David Verdes.